 A year after my first backpacking trip in the Sawtooth Mountains, I returned to Idaho for another family visit.
-I was still a little annoyed that Dad, Jason, and I hadn’t made it to Hidden Lake the previous year, so I planned another assault on the mountains.
+I was still a little annoyed that Dad, Jason, and I hadn’t made it to Hidden Lake the previous year, so I planned another assault into the mountains.
 I had learned my lesson about early season hiking in the mountains: there will be snow!
-This year our visit fell at the beginning of August and the snow pack was likely to be insignificant or gone.
+This year our visit fell at the beginning of August and the snowpack was likely to be insignificant or gone.
 Unfortunately, Jason wasn’t able to come and my other siblings didn’t want to join Dad and me on this adventure.
-To each his own, but I think they missed out!
+To each their own, but I think they missed out!

 Pettit Lake to Toxaway Lake

 12 August 2013 | 9.75 mi | +2397′ / -1000′ | View on Map